 Vehicle Parking

 All vehicles associated with the use of the premises, including haulage trucks, water trucks, staff and contractor’s vehicles, are to be parked within the confines of the site, at all times.
-A designated parking area is to be utilised that is located a safe distance from any blasting, plant equipment, flammable or hazardous substances.
+The designated parking area is to be utilised for all vehicles other than trucks.

-Reason: To ensure that all vehicles are to be parked within the confines of the site
+Reason: To ensure that all vehicles are to be parked within the confines of the site and are located a safe distance from any blasting, plant equipment, flammable or hazardous substances.

 Operational Traffic Management Plan